mozilla/pkipolicy/rootstore/policy.md

 Before being included, CA operators MUST provide evidence that their CA key pairs and CA certificates fully comply with the current Mozilla Root Store Requirements and the S/MIME or TLS Baseline Requirements, and have continually, from the time of CA private key creation (see section 3.1.3), complied with the then-current Mozilla Root Store Policy and the S/MIME or TLS Baseline Requirements, as applicable.

+Additionally, CA operators applying for inclusion of new TLS-issuing root certificates MUST demonstrate support for at least one automated method of certificate issuance for each type of TLS certificate (EV, OV, DV, IV) that the CA issues.
+This means (1) automated domain control validation, as defined in the TLS Baseline Requirements; and (2) automated certificate issuance and retrieval processes.
+Such automated methods MUST minimize hands-on human input during routine certificate issuance and renewal processes and comply with the TLS Baseline Requirements, and EV Guidelines, if applicable.
+Acceptable "hands-on" input includes initial software setup, configuration, updates, and identity verification where required.
+CA operators MUST disclose the URL for each such automation endpoint in the CCADB and renew test certificates using such capability at least every 30 days to demonstrate compliance with these automation requirements.

 To request that its certificate(s) be added to Mozilla's root store, a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into [Bugzilla][Bugzilla], filed against the "CA